piitaya/lovelace-mushroom-themes/README.md

 Mushroom themes allow you to customize your Mushroom dashboard using [Home Assistant][home-assistant] themes.

 > ⚠️ It's only a theme!
-You need to install [Mushroom][mushroom] before to create the card on your dashboard!
+You need to install [Mushroom][mushroom] if you want to use Mushroom cards!

 ![Overview](https://user-images.githubusercontent.com/5878303/152695688-9d705231-500c-49e7-82f5-69e206da95db.png)